 As with my most recent Basque Challenge, I’ve committed myself to studying German for thirty minutes, five times a week.

 I have already know the “mastermind” sub-group of three participants from previous challenges.
 This not grouped according to language and my partners are Lydia (Russian) and Shana (Esperanto).
 The idea is that we take a special interest in each other’s progress.
 I have not, though, previously able to be in a “study group” of people studying the same language, because I was always the only student of Basque.
 This time it’s different.
 In my mastermind group are Laura and Luke.
-[Update: Maybe see you in the Facebook group in the next Add1Challenge?
-You can sign up here for the next Add1Challenge (that’s an affiliate link.
-If you sign up, it benefits me as well, but rest assured, my recommendation is genuine.
-I think the Challenge is very worthwhile: +1C10 was my fourth and I went on to do +1C15 for Russian!
-Check out my reviews of the Challenge elsewhere on the site).
-If you sign up after that date, you’ll be informed when applications for the next Challenge open].
+[Update: Maybe see you in next Add1Challenge?
+More details here: Add1Challenge and check out my reviews of the Challenge elsewhere on the site)].

 Choosing the right level or “is there such a thing as too much objectivity?”